Should I, and if so how, can I use a stop-loss in my portfolio?

 My buy price is different.
 Should I follow my own stop loss?

 You most likely did not buy at the same price mentioned in the newsletter.
-If your buy price is not much different, say 1% to 3%, you can simply follow the newsletters stop-loss instructions.
+If your buy price is not much different, say 1% to 3%, you can simply follow the newsletter stop-loss instructions.
 The 20% trailing stop loss it follows is more than good enough to limit your losses.

 Remember the best back tested trailing stop losses were 15% and 20%, so anything in that range is good enough.